david-hp-0726/Gcloud_Translation_API_Project/README.md

 ### Response Variable
 1. Accuracy of Translation (measured by cosine similarity score between the original text and the translated text)

+### Goal of This Project
+- The main goal of this project is to test the quality of the Google Cloud Translation API.
+The quality of translation is measured by the text similarity score between original text and the final text after being translated back and forth.

+### Hypothesis
+- Our hypothesis is that the API would have varied performance when translating different languages and content types.
+Our other hypothesis is that text similarity scores will go down as we increase the number of translations since the original meaning of certain texts will be lost through translation.

 ### Text Input
 |Content Type|Article|